Tandoori Chicken Wings Recipe

 The second marination is done to give a nice tandoori flavor to the wings.
 To make it, you will need mustard oil, Kashmiri red chili powder, thick yogurt (curd, dahi), tandoori masala powder, and kasuri methi.

-Mustard oil is highly recommended for the authentic tandoori taste but if it’s not available easily, then use any cooking oil.
+Mustard oil is highly recommended for authentic tandoori taste, but if it’s not easily available, use any other cooking oil.

 Make tandoori masala powder at home, or use a store-bought one.

-It is important that yogurt is thick otherwise the marination will not stick to the chicken wings and then the tandoori wings will not taste very good.
-So make sure to use thick yogurt.
-If you are short on time, then use Greek yogurt in place of plain yogurt.
-Greek yogurt is much thicker than plain yogurt so you don’t have to drip it for a longer time.
+It is important that the yogurt is thick; otherwise, the marination will not stick to the chicken wings, and then the tandoori wings will not taste very good.
+So, make sure to use thick yogurt.
+If you are short on time, consider using Greek yogurt as a substitute for plain yogurt.
+Greek yogurt is much thicker than plain yogurt, so you don’t have to drip it for a longer time.

 You will also need butter or ghee to brush over the wings to cook them nicely.

 Sometimes, the tandoori wings that are sold in restaurants are very red in color.
-It is because restaurants add red food color to the marinade making the tandoori wings redish.
-I personally refrain from using any artificial color in my cooking as far as possible, but if you like reddish wings, then add a few drops of edible red color to the marinade.
+It is because restaurants add red food coloring to the marinade, making the tandoori wings reddish.
+I personally refrain from using artificial colors in my cooking whenever possible, but if you prefer reddish wings, you can add a few drops of edible red color to the marinade.

 How To Make Tandoori Wings